 We pay within 30 days of the day you upload your invoice (not the end of the shoot date) and we always initiate payments on Wednesdays.
 The later you upload your invoice and the more revisions you have to make in order to finalize it, the longer it will take after wrap to get paid.
 It behooves you to make the invoice a priority the day after you finish the shoot and to make sure you avoid revisions.

 Nobody likes to be rejected.
 It’s usually just a matter of clearing up some confusion, but here are the two most common reasons we have to kick back invoices:

 - There are discrepancies between the estimate and the invoice (for instance, new line items without explanations/notes, or unexpected costs such as parking and meals).

 - There are mistakes—the wrong date, client name, or location, for example.

 How can I prevent confusion on my invoice?

 Once a client approves your estimate, it becomes a project.
 Basing your invoice on your project keeps everything consistent.
 That means we’ll likely have fewer questions for you and more time to cut your check.
 (Need a refresher on creating an estimate?
 Click here.)

 Here’s what we mean by consistency:

-- Make your invoice look as much like the estimate as possible.
-If you bid the project as a package, don’t submit an itemized invoice.
+- Make your invoice look as similar to the estimate as possible.
+If you bid on the project as a package, don’t submit an itemized invoice.
 On the flip side, if you break down costs such as camera operator, labor, gear, audio, etc., do so on both your estimate and your invoice.
 Either way, pick your approach and stick with it.

 The bottom line